Nintendo Space World: Space World 2001

 The twelfth show was held on August 24–26, 2001 and was the last Space World consumer event.
 It featured the upcoming GameCube and recently released Game Boy Advance.
 A short clip of Super Mario Sunshine was shown in its early form.

-Following the previous year's show, Nintendo presented a second demo clip of the upcoming Zelda game.
-Response to the radically different cel-shaded design was divided.
-Some attendees enjoyed the new look, but there was backlash from disappointed fans who had hoped for a more realistic Zelda like the previous year's demo.
+Following the previous year's show, Nintendo presented a second demo clip of the upcoming The Legend of Zelda: The Wind Waker.
+Response was divided over the radically different cartoon-like art style created through cel shading.
+Some attendees enjoyed the new look, but there was backlash from disappointed fans who had hoped for a more photorealistic Zelda, like what was shown in the prior year's demo.
 Critics derisively dubbed the game "Celda".
-Miyamoto was surprised at the response.
+The game's producer, Shigeru Miyamoto, said he was surprised by the negative response.

 Other events

 From 2003 to 2006, Nintendo held the annual Nintendo Fusion Tour, featuring the announcement of the company's latest video games and a rock music venue.

 Nintendo World 2006 showcased the Wii and Nintendo DS.
 Nintendo World 2011 was in Tokyo from January 8–10, 2011.
 At this exhibition, the company gave the specific details on the Japanese launch of the Nintendo 3DS.

-The company has held a number of gameplay competition events such as Nintendo World Championships, Nintendo PowerFest '94, and Nintendo Campus Challenge.
+The company has held many gameplay competition events such as Nintendo World Championships, Nintendo PowerFest '94, and Nintendo Campus Challenge.
 Nintendo has presented major releases and announcements by consistently participating with Electronic Entertainment Expo, and by creating its own online video event series Nintendo Direct.